Sarenaoberoi/Responses/jul14.md

 ### C.

 It seems that by adding the Conv2D and MaxPooling2D layers, the accuracy of the neural network improved.
 Without any convolutions the accuracy was 0.9744.
 However, after the convolutions were added with 32 neurons, the accuracy increased to 0.9916.
 When the convolutions were changed from 32 to 16, the accuracy decreased very slightly.
 It decreased from 0.9916 to 0.990.
-This is plausible because the number of neurons decreased so accruacy decreased as well.
+This is plausible because the number of layers decreased so accruacy decreased as well.
 <img width="564" alt="Screen Shot 2020-07-14 at 2 42 45 PM" src="https://user-images.githubusercontent.com/60228365/87466469-4b9cbd00-c5e4-11ea-8c14-1df29eb98f2e.png">
 Box of 12 images